 2. Ensure vehicle is fueled with at least 87 octane fuel.
 If vehicle is fueled as specified, go to next step.
 If vehicle is not fueled as specified, refuel vehicle with 87 or higher octane.
 Go to step 5.

 3. Turn ignition off.
 Disconnect ignition coils 3-pin harness connector.
 Measure primary coil resistance between ignition coil connector terminal No. 1 and 2 (component side).
 Resistance should be approximately 1.3 ohms.
 Disconnect spark plug wires from ignition coils.
 Measure secondary coils resistance between ignition coils spark plug wires connectors No. 1 and 4, also between No. 2 and 3.
 Resistance should be between 10.3-13.9 k/ohms.
 If both resistances are as specified, go to next step.
 If any resistance is not as specified, replace ignition coil with known-good component.
 After repair, go to step 5.

-4. Perform an inspection of following systems and components: " Spark plug and spark plug wires for cracks or damage.
+" Spark plug and spark plug wires for cracks or damage.

 " Fuel injectors clogging or wiring damage.

 " Obstruction of Mass Air Flow (MAF) sensor.

 If all components are in good operation condition, Verify than PCM/ECM connectors are secure.
 If connectors are okay, replace PCM/ECM with known-good component.
 Go to next step.
 If any component is faulty, repair or replace as necessary.
 Go to next step.